 To deny super user permission in an app, in the Private Apps table, click Add and then enter the app ID of the app you want to designate as private.
 Separate app IDs with a comma.
 You can enter up to 10 app IDs at once.

 Realm admins can remove the private designation from an app, making them accessible to super users, by selecting the checkbox next to the app name and clicking Remove.

-Note: Super users who are realm admins only and not also account admins access the Super Users tab via the My Apps page, Manage realm name.
+Note: Super users who are realm admins only (and not account admins) access the Super Users tab through the My Apps page by selecting Manage realm name.
 They need to know the app ID of the app they want to access.

 © 1999-2019 QuickBase, Inc. All rights reserved.
 Legal Notices.